ISMHO Clinical Case Study Group

 Half a Decade of Online Case Study

 Michael Fenichel PhD, Gill Jones MA, Vagdevi Meunier PsyD, Kali Munro MEd, Willadene Walker-Schmucker ARNP

 The ISMHO Clinical Case Study Group is composed entirely of advanced-level clinicians who have been using Internet-facilitated and Internet-based communication in our daily work.
 Now engaged in our 6th year of continuous clinically-focused discussion, we endeavor to share with you the flavor of our daily dialogue and to highlight some of the important areas we have found ourselves frequently revisiting as experienced online clinicians.

-In sharing this 1/2 Decade Report, we especially hope to provide a sense of "being here" and what our experience has been like for the many who we would have liked to have with us on this journey.
+Above is our home page in the truest sense, our center of gravity in terms of who we are and what we are about, and the first introduction to new members joining the group.
+In sharing this, along with our 1/2 Decade Paper, we especially hope to provide a sense of "being here" and what our experience has been like for the many who we would have liked to have with us on this journey.
 For you we would like to recap some of our 1/2-decade-long history while also providing what we hope will be a useful road map for those who may find this model a viable and valuable way to hone online skills.